 You can find groups that meet virtually or in person on ZestLife.
 The formats of these groups are structured by the independent mental health professionals who facilitate them and determine whether the group meets virtually or in person.

-The frequency of meetings varies across different groups on ZestLife, as the groups are designed and led independently by the mental health professionals who lead them.
+The frequency of meetings varies across different groups on ZestLife, as the groups are designed and led by the mental health professionals who lead them.
 These professionals determine how often their group should meet, with some groups meeting only once, while others meet indefinitely.

 You can expect an interactive experience facilitated by mental health professionals.
 Unlike one-sided lectures or fully pre-recorded sessions, groups here encourage participation and meaningful dialogue among members.
 You may find similarities in typical sessions between groups that share the same group type, such as workshops or support groups.
-However, because each group is created and led independently, there will be different activities and experiences from group to group.
+However, because each group is created and led, there will be different activities and experiences from group to group.

 Activities during a typical session can look like group discussions, guided exercises, skill-building practice, or therapeutic interventions.